php/pie/README.md

 # 🥧 PIE (PHP Installer for Extensions)

+> [!WARNING]
+> PIE is still in early development.
+We welcome you to try this out, but please
+> exercise caution when using PIE, as things may go wrong!
+If you do encounter
+> issues, please do report an issue!

 You will need PHP 8.1 or newer to run PIE, but PIE can install an extension to any installed PHP version.